RomanistHere/Measureland/src/markdown/posts/en/why-svelte.md

 #### React/Preact.

 Imagine if <s>Apple</s> Facebook made construction tools.
 All the instruments would look sexy.
 We'd have a nice small starter pack with "everything we need" to build a home.
 Everything would look super professional and easy to begin with.
-We would start to <s>touch</s> show it to our neighbors.
+We would start <s>touchi</s> showing it to our neighbors.

 Ok, we got it.
-Now let's start to build.
-After a few hours/days it will appear that part of our instruments (almost all, really) lacks something.
-We will need to return to the store to buy different nails, bigger hammer, right drills and so on.
+Now let's get started.
+After a few hours/days it would appear that part of our instruments (almost all, really) lacks something.
+We would need to constantly return to the store to buy different nails, bigger hammer, right drills and so on.
 For most of these things we would need to go to other stores, because the official one lacks it.
 Of course after we have found them - by asking neighbors.
 Luckily, a lot of them used React too.
 Some of them started to sell their own tools to guys like us.

-But the worst thing is, if no one checks on us, the chance of messing up is increasing with every new thing we do.
-It won't be necessarily noticeable from the start, but be sure, we're gonna pay for this later.
+But the worst thing is - more experienced neighbors told us - if no one checks on us, the chance of messing up is increasing with every new thing we do.
+It won't be necessarily noticeable from the start, but we're going to pay for this later.
+A lot of different ways to build plus no official instructions on how to create something more complex than a birdhouse - it confuses us completely.

 #### Vue.

-I know much less of Vue, so pardon me for missing it - though, you can send me your vision, I'll add it - and let's get to know Svelte.
+I know much less of Vue, so pardon me for missing it - though, you can send me your vision, if it fits, I'll add it - and let's get to know Svelte.

 #### Svelte.